dcjones/proseg/README.md

 This will output a new Xenium bundle under the `project-id` directory

-Xenium Explorer currently has issues displaying Proseg polygons.
+~~Xenium Explorer currently has issues displaying Proseg polygons.
 It appears to perform some sort of naive polygon simplification that results in profoundly distorted polygons.
-There's not any known workaround for this issue for now.
+There's not any known workaround for this issue for now.~~

+Issues displaying proseg polygons in Xenium Explorer are resolved with more recent versions of Xenium Ranger (starting with 2.0).

 # Running on CosMx datasets